kavya05-cell/AI-Summarizer/README.md

 ## Final Outcome
 A fully deployed AI-powered multimodal summarization system capable of processing text, audio, and video inputs through a unified, production-ready pipeline.

+---

+## Attempted Cloud Deployment
+The application was deployed on Render.
+Due to limited memory on free-tier instances, the service exceeds available resources when loading ASR and summarization models.
+The deployment is fully compatible with higher-memory or GPU-backed instances.